brentley/ecsworkshop/content/capacity_providers/tabs/ec2.md

   - `--auto-scaling-group-provider`: There is quite a bit here, let's unpack one by one:

     - `autoScalingGroupArn`: The ARN of the auto scaling group for the cluster autoscaler to use.
     - `managedScaling`: This is where we enable/disable cluster auto scaling.
-We also set `targetCapacity`, which determines at what point in cluster utilization do we want the auto scaler to take action.
+We also set `targetCapacity`, which instructs the cluster to how much idle EC2 capacity we expect.
+In the command above, we are setting the target to (best effort) maintain the capacity utilization of the EC2 instances to 80%, with a 20% buffer of idle instances.
     - `managedTerminationProtection`: Enable this parameter if you want to ensure that prior to an EC2 instance being terminated (for scale-in actions), the auto scaler will only terminate instances that are not running tasks.

 Now that we have a capacity provider created, we need to associate it with the ECS Cluster.